ovh/cds/docs/content/building-pipelines/building-pipelines.requirements.md

 ### How to

-When editing a pipeline job, choose your model as usual.
-Then add a new  **service** requirement, the name you set will be the service's hostname, set the docker image for the service as the value.
+When editing a pipeline job, choose your model as usual, then add a new  **service** requirement, the name you set will be the service's hostname, set the docker image for the service as the value.

 When the pipeline will be triggered, a worker defined by the model will be spawned with a [docker link](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/) to the service you defined as requirement.